 While some may thrive with division, pitting one group against another, at SoundRocket we find that unity gets us further and results in a better experience for all who are involved.

 Besides, too much division will be are undoing.
 We would not be SoundRocket if it were not for the unity with our customers.
-We would not be employees working at SoundRocket if it were not for our unity with other employees.
+We would not be employees working at SoundRocket if it were not for this guiding principle.
 We structure our work and our processes to support unity wherever we can.

 We do not build walls that divide work functions – at SoundRocket there are no silos that separate us.